udexon/GOEHDOM/3_Phase_Dystopia.md

 Before the rise of China, Japan was the role model for developing countries.
 However, it has become a victim of its own success as America basically pulled the plug to stop Japan from overtaking it.
 China is facing such pre-emptive strike from America now.
 We believe China has a much larger population and people with better mindset to withstand similar attacks.

-:: Android and DJI drone Population;  only advantageous before;
+While US-China trade tension may continue to occupy headlines for the years to come, we would like to draw the following trends which we believe would eventually lead to technological singularity:

-Urbanization drives population away from rural areas.
+- Urbanization drives population away from rural areas.
 Mines and farms and fishery becomes completely robotics.
 Police too.

-Populous cities first.
+- Populous cities first.
 Depopulate developing countries, by slow death low birth, or war.
 China India Europe America.
 Japan inhabitable due to disasters and Chinese migration.

-Bourgeois control robots.
+- Bourgeois control robots.
 Proletariat live by manual labor.
 Bourgeois kill proletariat by war or controlled genocide, to get land, mines, resources on land and sea.

-Finally, proletariat human are extinguished.
+- Finally, proletariat human are extinguished.
 Then bourgeois human and robot class war begin , after they invent human robot religions, for ease of motivating and mobilization.

+:: Android and DJI drone Population;  only advantageous before;